ejm714/scipy_proceedings/papers/emily_dorne/main.md

 Economically, HABs can cripple local industries reliant on water resources, such as fisheries, tourism, and recreation.
 Beaches and lakeside areas affected by algal blooms often face closures, leading to a loss of revenue from tourism and recreational activities.
 The cost of managing and mitigating the effects of HABs, including water treatment and healthcare expenses, places additional financial burdens on affected communities.

 Despite the severe consequences of HABs, existing monitoring tools and methods are often insufficient.
 Traditional approaches, such as manual water sampling and laboratory analysis, are time-consuming, labor-intensive, and provide only localized snapshots of water quality.
-Satellite-based monitoring tools like Sentinel-3 offer broad coverage but fall short in terms of spatial resolution, making them inadequate for monitoring smaller inland lakes, reservoirs, and rivers where HABs frequently occur.
-Moreover, these tools may not provide the timely data needed for effective early warning and rapid response to HAB outbreaks.
+Existing satellite-based monitoring tools offer broad coverage but fall short in terms of spatial resolution, making them inadequate for monitoring smaller inland lakes, reservoirs, and rivers where HABs frequently occur.
+One of the leading satellite-based tools for cyanobacteria detection is the [CyAN index](https://oceancolor.gsfc.nasa.gov/about/projects/cyan/), which relies on the [Ocean and Land Colour Instrument (OCLI)](https://ladsweb.modaps.eosdis.nasa.gov/missions-and-measurements/olci/) on Sentinel-3.
+However, the 300m resolution of Sentinel-3 is too coarse to pick up many inland water bodies and therefore can't provide the data needed for effective early warning and rapid response to HAB outbreaks.

 The limitations of current monitoring techniques highlight the urgent need for more advanced, precise, and accessible tools to detect and manage HABs.
-This gap in effective monitoring necessitates the development of innovative solutions that can provide real-time, high-resolution data on the presence and extent of harmful algal blooms.
+This gap in effective monitoring necessitates the development of innovative solutions that utilize higher resolution publicly available satellite data imagery and computationally efficient machine learning models to quickly and effectively detect the presence and extent of harmful algal blooms.

 # CyFi overview